waporwave2/WWModular/README.md

 ### FEATURES
 - [x] save/load patches
 - [x] import custom samples
-- [ ] panning
-  - need better performance first, probably)
+- [ ] panning...? cheap (programmer time + tokens) to do, but does it hurt the vibe/coziness/design?
 - [ ] save button on tracker
   - probably below the waporware panel, making it shorter
 - [ ] clipboard copy paste page